Data.gov.in

 Open Government Data (OGD) Platform India or data.gov.in is a platform for supporting Open data initiative of Government of India.
 This portal is a single-point access to datasets, documents, services, tools and applications published by ministries, departments and organisations of the Government of India.
 It combines and expands the best features of India government's India.gov.in and the U.S. government's data.gov project.
+It houses over 230,000 datasets as of July 2026, many of them updated regularly.
+It also provides API access to the datasets.

 History

 After announcing the launch of the site in June 2011, the site was launched in October 2012. part of the Open Government Initiative was launched during October 2012, in compliance with the National Data Sharing and Accessibility Policy (NDSAP) of India, Gazette notified in March 2012.

 According to the preamble of NDSAP, there has been an increasing demand by the community that data collected with the deployment of public funds should be made more readily available to all, for enabling rational debate, better decision making and use in meeting civil society needs.

 The policy envisages proactive dissemination of data by Government ministries, departments, organizations.